-As you know, this week we are going to Megan’s house after the run to have some social time over coffee and pastries, hear a bit more about the race and hear from former beginners who have gone through the program.
+This week we are going to Melissa’s flat after Thursday’s run to have some social time over coffee and pastries, hear a bit more about the race and hear from former beginners who have gone through the program.
 I know some of you may not be able to stay and that’s fine – just let us know if you have any questions.
-Megan’s address is XXXX.
-We will end the run on the high street so we can get coffee and head over to her house.
-We should be getting there around 9:30.
+Melissa’s address is 50 South Lodge, Circus Road.
+We should be getting there between 9:15 and 9:30 if you can’t make the run but can make the coffee.

 For the run this week, we are starting to increase our running increments, doing 4 and 5 minute segments.